ianzapolsky/ianzapolsky.github.io/_posts/2014-05-09-art-every-day.markdown

 ## Infinite Loops and CRON

 My original implementation of this bot was a Python program that ran on an infinite loop, repeatedly checking to see if someone new had mentioned the bot and then sleeping for 60 seconds at the end of each iteration to avoid going over the Twitter API request quota.
 Every 720 loops (the number of minutes in 12 hours), the program would tweet out a piece of art.
-However, this solution was inelegant because if my server had a service interruption, or for some reason the bot process was killed, then all functionality would be lost without me knowing about it.
+However, this solution had drawbacks; if my server ever went down, or for some reason the bot process was killed, then all functionality would be lost without me knowing it.

-So instead, I broke the posting and responding functionalities of the bot out into two separate scripts, `bot.py` and `responder.py`, both of which I run as CRON jobs.
+So instead, I broke the posting and responding functionalities of the bot out into two separate scripts, `bot.py` and `responder.py`, both of which run as CRON jobs.

-I run `bot.py` once every 12 hours (`0 */12 * * *` for those who speak CRON),
-and it simply picks a random artist from an artists array, a random message from a messages array, and builds a tweet with that information.
-However, the script is one-dimensional.
-It can tweet out random art but it can't respond to tweets in which it is mentioned, which was a functionality I knew I wanted.
+`bot.py` runs every tweleve hours, and simply tweets out a piece of art.

-So instead, I wrote a second script, `responder.py`, which stores the ID of the last seen mention on Twitter of the bot in a text file in the current directory.
-I run `responder.py` once every minute using CRON (`* * * * *`) and it repeatedly calls up a list of the most recent tweets that mention the bot, checks them against the ID of the last seen tweet stored in the text file, and responds to any new ones, updating the last seen tweet ID when it finishes.
+`responder.py` runs every minute, and stores the ID of the last seen tweet that mentions the bot in a text file.
+Every time it wakes up, it pulls every tweet that has been sent since the tweet stored in the text file, and responds, overwriting the last seen tweet in the file with the most ID when it finishes.

 ## Build Your Own

 So there you have it.
-These two simple Python scripts create an interactive Twitter program that users can play around with.
+These two simple Python scripts create an interactive Twitter bot that users can play around with.

-Please follow [@art\_err\_day][aed] if you're on Twitter, and feel free to fork my [code][code] and build out a bot that serves your own collection of artists.
+Please follow [@art\_err\_day][aed] if you're on Twitter, and feel free to fork my [code][code] and build out a bot that serves your own collection of artists, or anything else you want!

 [aed]:https://twitter.com/art_err_day
 [code]:https://github.com/ianzapolsky/art_err_day